TrinadhKandula/MonkeyTestingiOS/README.md

 How to use
 ----------
-See the sample project on how to use the MonkeyTestingiOS tool
+See the sample project on how to use the MonkeyTestingiOS tool.
+Select "MonkeyTest" target & press ⌘U

 Contributing to MonkeyTestingiOS
 ---------------------